Unappreciated, euro zone ploughs path of reform

 MARATHON NOT A SPRINT

-Elwin de Groot and Wouter Reijngoud, economists at Rabobank, agreed that Spain had made strides in shrinking its external deficit, reducing unit labour costs and raising productivity.
+Elwin de Groot and Wouter Reijngoud, economists at Rabobank, agreed that Spain had made strides in shrinking its external deficit, reducing unit labor costs and raising productivity.

 But barriers to doing business and slow innovation continued to hurt its competitiveness.
 Preventing long-term unemployment from becoming entrenched was also a huge structural challenge.